 A great option if you want to try group collaboration.
 Many already have Skype installed on their computer or smart phone.

 Edmodo is a free and easy way for teachers to connect and collaborate with students, parents, and each other.
-It is tightly integrated with Google Apps for Education and Microsoft OneNote & Office.
+It is tightly integrated with Google's G Suite for Education and Microsoft's OneNote & Office.
 You do not need to remember multiple passwords, or click out of Edmodo to access your Google Drive or to collaborate using Google Docs.

 Supports both desktop PC's and mobile apps.

-Google Apps includes an on-line conferencing function with Google Hangouts.
-Hangouts can handle up to 25 people within or outside of your organization.
-The screen automatically focuses on whoever is speaking and intelligent muting prevents background noise.
+Google's G Suite for Education includes an on-line conferencing function with Hangouts Meet.
+Hangouts can handle up to 25 people and the screen automatically focuses on whoever is speaking and intelligent muting prevents background noise.

 For large group training and conferencing try WebEx or GoToMeeting.